ajbarea/authentication-and-authorization/README.md

 ### Dependencies

-The project is build using docker compose which contains the following services:
+The project is built using Docker Compose which contains the following services:

-- **Spring Boot**: The backend service that handles authentication and authorization.
+- **Spring Boot**: The backend service (in `app/` directory) that handles authentication and authorization.
+It uses Spring Web, Spring Security, and Spring Data JPA.
-- **MySQL**: The database for storing user credentials and stream keys.
+- **MySQL**: The database for storing user credentials and stream keys
-- **NGINX RTMP**: The media server that handles RTMP streaming and communicates with the Spring Boot service.
+- **NGINX RTMP**: The media server (in `nginx-rtmp/` directory) that handles RTMP streaming and communicates with the Spring Boot service for stream authentication

 ---

 ## 🏗️ How to Run